KompetenzwerkD/dikusa-core-ontology/README.md

 # dikusa-core-ontology

-Core ontology for integrating data of the partner institutions within the Dikusa-project
+This dataset contains a central ontology used for the linking of digital cultural data in Saxony, Germany.
+It is applied by six Saxon non-university research institutions within the DIKUSA-project (Vernetzung digitaler Kulturdaten in Sachsen).

 ## Description